 Why is babies’ skin so sensitive?

 Our babies’ skin is more sensitive than adult skin.
-Babies’ epidermis layer, (the upper layer, which protects us from the outside world), is built from tiny cells, and 3 times thinner compared to adult skin.
+Babies’ epidermis layer, (the upper layer, which protects us from the outside world), is built from tiny cells, and three times thinner than adult skin.
 It becomes easy irritated, and substances will penetrate deeper into babies’ skin than into the surface of an adult.

 How organic are you?